 North Carolina emergency financial assistance.

-Emergency utility assistance is offered for a number of bills, including electric, water, gas, heating, and more.
+Emergency utility assistance is offered from crisis LIEAP for a number of bills, including electric, water, gas, heating, and more.
 Priority is given to applicants with a disconnection notice.
 Once again, this financial assistance is for qualified low income individuals who are faced with an unexpected emergency or hardship situation.
+More on LIEAP applications in North Carolina.

 As with all programs that help the needy, various conditions will need to be met.
 Among them include the following.
 But other requirements may also need to be fulfilled.
 Families need to meet the one or more of the following criteria in order to be eligible for grants and Emergency Assistance from the state of North Carolina.